Before You Go Abroad

 Why should I study abroad?

 By studying or interning abroad, you will experience new perspectives, learn how to navigate different cultures, work with diverse peers, and sometimes even communicate in other languages.
 Whatever your future career plans, the skills you develop abroad can help transform you into a responsible, engaged citizen.
-According to the Institute of International Education, only 10% of undergraduate students study abroad – which means you will differentiate yourself from your peers in a competitive job market.
+According to the Institute of International Education, less than 10% of U.S. undergraduate students study abroad — which means you will differentiate yourself from your peers in a competitive job market.

 How do I know what study abroad program is right for me?